 3. Fixed Salary + Commission

 At some dealerships, you can find a mixture of the two pay structures.
 The dealership might pay a minimum wage, ensuring that the salesmen make something.
-On top of that, the commission is paid on top of this salary.
+Then the salesman is paid a commission on top of this salary.

 In this pay structure, you might make about $1,000 a month, even when no cars are sold.
 Once you add the commission on top of this, you could end up making $4,000 or more a month, on average.